 Flash Forward is the epic new creative program taking over 40 city laneways with music, murals and more from the best local talent.
-While some events are on pause during lockdown, you can still see these stunning new street art pieces on your daily walk.
-Be sure to check locations are within your 10km radius before visiting.
+Check out these stunning new artworks the next time you visit the city.

 You've probably been down this little lane on your way to Cabinet Bar.
 Now a bright and colourful mural by visual artist Gonketa lights the way.
 Completed partially in lockdown, the pattern of hand shapes is based on Australian Sign Language.

 Plastered on the side of the Elephant and Wheelbarrow, you’ll find a series of characters painted by FIKARIS.
 Each figure strikes a pose in connection with a different title.
 Scan the wall for The Socialist, The Tireless, The Genuine and more.
 Look familiar?
 Every character is based on a real person, posing at work during the pandemic.

 Which other city can boast an 18-metre tall artwork dedicated to the lead singer of a Simpsons-themed doom metal band?
 Process that info as you find your way to Finlay Alley, where LING's mega mural lies in wait.
 And yes, that’s a Stonecutters inspired look you see.

 First Nations Muslim Festival

 Celebrating 500 years of trading, creating and enriching.